Children’s Miracle Network Broadcast to air Sunday on WITN

 GREENVILLE, N.C.
 (WITN) - WITN is once again hosting the Children’s Miracle Network Telethon, although this year will be slightly different due to COVID-19.

-You can tune into WITN Sunday from 6 a.m. to 9 a.m. and then again from 7 p.m. to 11 p.m. for this year’s CMN Broadcast.
+You can tune in to WITN-TV today from 6 a.m. to 9 a.m. and then again from 7 p.m. to 11 p.m. for this year’s CMN Broadcast.

 We will share stories from families that have received help from the Maynard Children’s Hospital and much more.